Salmandaneshfar/Install-Ambari-Server/README.md

 Setting up Hadoop cluster

 1. Landing page
-Click on “Launch Install Wizard” to start cluster setup
+Click on "Launch Install Wizard" to start cluster setup

 2. Cluster Name
 Give you cluster a good name.
-Note: This is just a simple name for cluster, it is not that significant, so don’t worry about it and choose any name for it. ie : YOGYA_DEV_CLUSTER
+Note: This is just a simple name for cluster, it is not that significant, so don't worry about it and choose any name for it. ie : YOGYA_DEV_CLUSTER

 3. Stack selection